Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ## Add a Brain

 The Brain object encapsulates the decision making process.
 An Agent sends its observations to its Brain and expects a decision in return.
 The Brain Type setting determines how the Brain makes decisions.
 Unlike the Academy and Agent classes, you don't make your own Brain subclasses.
-(You can extend CoreBrain to make your own *types* of Brain, but the four built-in brain types should cover almost all scenarios.)

 To create the Brain:

-1. Right-click the Academy GameObject in the Hierarchy window and choose *Create Empty* to add a child GameObject.
-2. Name the new GameObject, "Brain".
-3. Select the Brain GameObject to show its properties in the Inspector window.
+1. Select the Brain GameObject created earlier to show its properties in the Inspector window.
-4. Click **Add Component**.
+2. Click **Add Component**.
-5. Select the **Scripts/Brain** component to add it to the GameObject.
+3. Select the **Scripts/Brain** component to add it to the GameObject.

 We will come back to the Brain properties later, but leave the Brain Type as **Player** for now.